reset4ll/LSPconfig-cloneovim/UI-customization.md

 })
 ```

 Note: **With the default settings, you will not see updated diagnostics until you leave insert mode.
-Set `update_in_insert = true` if you diagnostics to update while in insert mode**.
+Set `update_in_insert = true` if you want diagnostics to update while in insert mode**.

 ### Change diagnostic symbols in the sign column (gutter)
 ```lua